-Mortgage insurance is required for any single loan over 80% loan-to-value, though it can be avoided if you execute a combo loan, keeping the first mortgage at 80%, and putting the remainder on a second mortgage.
+In short, PMI is required for any single home loan over 80% loan-to-value, though it can be avoided if you structure a combo loan, keeping the first mortgage at 80% LTV, while putting the remainder of the balance on a second mortgage.

-So which method makes better sense for you?
-Let’s look at some of the benefits of each.
+However, you have to take into consideration the closing costs and mortgage rate of that second mortgage.
+So, which method makes better sense for you?
+Let’s look at some of the pros and cons of each.

 Combo Loans Eliminate the Need for Mortgage Insurance

 - Combo loans are commonly used to avoid PMI

 - Since you can keep the first mortgage at 80% LTV

 - And extend the total amount of financing with the use of a second mortgage